Pornography is Harmful for Some People

 Certified sex therapists frequently help clients explore their erotic templates—what turns them on and what turns them off.
 One helpful framework is the dual control model of sexual response.
 Educator and researcher Emily Nagoski, Ph.D. created a spin on this model that made it much more understandable for people.

-When pornography is used excessively, it trains the brain to require higher levels of stimulation to activate arousal.
+When pornography is used excessively, it trains the brain to require higher levels of stimulation to activate arousal - aka to hit the accelerator.
 This conditioning can work during solo masturbation but fail during partnered sex, where stimulation is more nuanced and relational.
+Everyday sex with a partner with an average body may not be as much of a turn-on.

 For example, someone accustomed to highly stylized, exaggerated pornography may struggle to become aroused with a real-life partner whose body, behaviors, or sexual expression differ from those images.